-Research shows that massage relieves muscular tension, reduces recovery time after exercise and injury, and alleviates symptoms in some chronic conditions like plantar fasciitis and fibromyalgia.
-Structural Integration frees the tight fascia that surrounds muscles so the body can realign and move better.
+Research shows that massage and manual therapy relieve muscular tension, reduce recovery time after exercise and injury, and alleviate symptoms in some chronic conditions like plantar fasciitis and fibromyalgia.

 Releasing Tight Fascia: Structural Integration, Myofascial & Craniosacral Techniques

 Myofascia is the connective tissue specific to muscles that provides them their tensile structure, which in turn gives us the flexibility we need to move.
 It is continuous through the musculoskeletal system, linking muscles to one another across joints and attaching them to bones, creating something like a flexible chain when the muscles are in motion.
 An imbalance can occur to the myofascial chains through injury, poor posture, lack of movement, scoliosis, myofascial conditions, and more.
 The imbalance tightens the myofascia, restricts mobility and results in some muscles being overworked while others are underworked and become weak.
 This ultimately causes discomfort and may result in injury.